 Some county antidiscrimination statutes (Prince George's, Montgomery and Howard) cover some smaller employers not covered by federal law.
 Therefore, if your workplace has fewer than 15 employees, you should file with your county agency, as the EEOC enforces federal law, which covers only employers with 15 or more employees.
 (Maryland law also only covers workplaces of 15 or more employees.)
 If your workplace has 15 or more employees, you may file with the county agency, state agency, or the EEOC; however, some attorneys recommend that you file with either the county agency (if one exists) or the EEOC (if there is no county agency).

-To file a claim with the MCHR, contact the closest office below.
-More information about filing a claim with MCHR can be found at the MCHR website.
+To file a claim with the MCCR, contact the closest office below.
+More information about filing a claim with MCHR can be found at the MCCR website.

 Howard County Office of Human Rights

 Fredrick County Human Relations Department

 There are also MCCR offices in Hagerstown (Western Maryland), Cambridge, Salisbury (Eastern Shore), and Leonardtown (Southern Maryland).